uyuyuy99/CrackMyPass/README.md

 Run using Java with your preferred IDE.

+You can also download an executable version of the app [here](https://github.com/uyuyuy99/CrackMyPass/releases/download/release/CrackMyPass.zip) (contains the CrackMyPass executable and manual)

 ## Interface
 The CrackMyPass runs a dictionary attack against a hash table of passwords and displays the passwords it cracks.